TheDoctor0/openvas-docker-lite/README.md

 This is a lite version and it does not include Greenbone Security Assistant - web app for managing OpenVAS.

+Previous version with OpenVAS 10 is available [here](https://github.com/TheDoctor0/openvas-docker-lite/tree/10).

-Older container based on Ubuntu with OpenVAS 9 is available [here](https://github.com/TheDoctor0/openvas-docker-lite/tree/9).
+Oldest container based on Ubuntu with OpenVAS 9 is available [here](https://github.com/TheDoctor0/openvas-docker-lite/tree/9).

 ## Usage